cloudyr/aws.ec2metadata/README.md

-# Package Template for the cloudyr project
+# Get EC2 Instance Metadata

 **aws.ec2metadata** is a package for retrieving Amazon EC2 instance metadata from within the running instance.
 The package simply contains a single R list, `metadata`, that contains a number of functions for retrieving metadata from within an instance.
 Most of these functions return character strings, but some will return lists; they default to `NULL` if no value is returned.